 What happens if my baby is born with hep C?

 If a baby is born with hep C, it will have a 50% chance of clearing their infection naturally.
 This will happen within the first 12 months of their lives.

-Children with chronic hep C will benefit from seeing a paediatrician (children’s health specialist) who can monitor their hep C. Childhood hep C appears to be mild with very little liver inflammation.
+If your child has chronic hep C, it is best for them to see a a paediatrician (children’s health specialist) who can monitor their hep C. Childhood hep C is usually mild with very little liver inflammation.

-There is no need to tell other people about your child’s hep C status.
-This means you are not required to tell other family members, childcare staff, schools, baby sitters, friends of the child or sports and activity groups
+There is no need to tell other people about your child’s hep C. This means you don’t need to tell other family members, childcare staff, schools, baby sitters, friends of the child or sports and activity groups.

 For more information, call the Clinical Nurse Specialist in the Department of Gastroenterology, The Children’s Hospital at Westmead on 9845 3999 >>